00011476.JPG

 How Jarvis & Modun Can Help Prove That You Are Disabled

-The lawyers at Jarvis & Modun have 15 years of experience representing disabled people in Vermont, New Hamshire, and north eastern New York in their disability claims.
+The lawyers at Jarvis & Modun have more than 25 years of experience representing disabled people in Vermont, New Hampshire, and northeastern New York in their disability claims.
 We have experience representing claimants with numerous types of disabling conditions.
 Some of these include:

 • Myelopathy